JimLynchCodes/rust-cli-examples/README.md

 _Note: This runs both unit tests and integration tests!_

-In addition to just running the tests, you can check code coverage:
+In addition to running the tests, you can also check code coverage:
 ```
 cargo tarpaulin --out Html
 ```